 History of the Spina Bifida Community-Centered Research Agenda

-When the Guidelines for the Care of People with Spina Bifida were written, the Guidelines authors found more than 250 gaps in the understanding of Spina Bifida care that call for additional research.
+When the Guidelines for the Care of People with Spina Bifida were updated in 2018, the Guidelines authors found more than 250 gaps in the understanding of Spina Bifida care that call for additional research.
 SBA developed a survey to identify topics where gaps exist that matter most to parents of children and adults with Spina Bifida, and convened a Research Advisory Council (comprised of parents of children with Spina Bifida, adults with Spina Bifida, clinicians, and researchers) to dig deeper into the topics identified by the survey.

 Over the course of several months, these questions were discussed with panels of adults and parents in order to prioritize the research questions.
-This work has yielded research questions in six topic areas that are the most important to the community of people living with Spina Bifida.
+This work yielded research questions in six topic areas that are the most important to the community of people living with Spina Bifida.

-The topic areas, known as the Spina Bifida Research Agenda, are the result of two years of collaboration between SBA, researchers, parents of children with Spina Bifida, and adults who have Spina Bifida.
+The topic areas, known as the Spina Bifida Community-Centered Research Agenda, are the result of two years of collaboration between SBA, researchers, parents of children with Spina Bifida, and adults who have Spina Bifida.
 The topics are:

 - Bowel Management/Continence

 - Urinary Continence

 Click here to view the complete Spina Bifida Community-Centered Research Agenda.